hknd23/idcempy/CONTRIBUTING.md

 to your expectations).
 - Finally, please note the steps you may have undertaken to address the bug.

-Below you will find an example of the anatomy of a useful bug report.

-Example:

-> Title: Short and descriptive example bug report title
->
-> Description: A summary of the issue and the browser/OS environment in which it occurs.
-If
-> suitable, include the steps required to reproduce the bug as follows.
->
-> 1. This is the first step
-> 2. This is the second step
-> 3. Further steps, etc.
->
-> `<url>` - a link to the reduced test case
->
-> Additional Information: Any other information you want to share that is relevant to the issue being
-> reported.
-This might include the lines of code that you have identified as
-> causing the bug, and potential solutions (and your opinions on their
-> merits).

-> Name:  Your name and preferred method of contact.

 ## Feature Requests

-We welcome any Feature Requests.
+We welcome any requests to add new features.
 That said, please ensure that your request to add a new feature, for example, fits the objectives and scope of the `IDCeMPy`.
 Please provide as much detail as possible and ensure that the feature that you intend to add is compatible with other features included in this package.